-Exposed to the full ferocity of Atlantic gales, the inhospitable volcanic stacks of St Kilda boast Britain’s highest sea cliff (430 metres tall), and were once home to one of Britain’s most remote communities.
+Island hopping north and east, aim to visit tiny specks of land that bear the brunt of ferocious Atlantic storms.
+If weather and seas permit, hope to land on Hirta, in remote St Kilda, home to Europe’s most important seabird colony and Britain’s highest sea stacks.
+Learn of the incredible islanders, who survived here for nearly 5000 years, and their heroic courtship rituals.
 The settlement’s last 36 residents were evacuated to the Scottish mainland in 1930, when the Scottish Office ceased to subsidize the community.
 The islanders had eaten seabird eggs, dried gannets and fulmars for winter food, and used their feathers, oil, bones and skins for fuel, tools and shoes.
-In favorable sea conditions it’s possible to land on Hirta, the largest island (2 miles by 1 mile), to visit derelict crofts and the ancient chape.
-One of Europe’s most significant seabird breeding colonies, with over 200,000 breeding pairs of all species, St Kilda is home to Britain’s largest colonies of gannets, fulmars and puffins.
-It remains home to Soay sheep, perhaps brought here by Stone Age man over 5000 years ago.
+St Kilda is home to Britain’s largest colonies of gannets, fulmars, and puffins and remains home to Soay sheep, perhaps brought here by Stone Age man over 5000 years ago.

 On Lewis visit the Callanish Stones, sombre slabs placed upright nearly 3000 years ago to mark burial sites.
 A Zodiac cruise takes you to pure white beaches where the brave might swim and to Bostadh’s reconstructed Iron Age house.
 Aim to visit Sula Sgeir and North Rona, tiny islands with dramatic coastlines inhabited by breeding seals and seabirds.